callahad/dokku-redirect/README.md

 dokku-redirect is a plugin for [dokku][dokku] that gives the ability to set simple redirects for an application.

-This plugin only redirects one domain to another and does not handle complete URLs.
-If source domain is managed by dokku and is TLS enabled, then nginx configuration for https redirects will be handled automatically.
+This plugin only redirects between domains.
+It does not inspect or modify the remainder of the URL.
+For TLS-enabled domains managed by dokku, this plugin automatically sets up redirects for both http and https connections.

 ## Installation